frenkxs/zorgmijding/README.md

 the `clean_data` function - to calculate the population size for each period - month, week and day - from 2016 to 2020.
 It does it for all patients, but also by age groups, by sex and by age and sex.
-The results are automatically saved in the results' folder created as a subfolder in the folder in which the raw data are located.
+The results are automatically saved in the results’ folder created as a subfolder in the folder in which the raw data are located.

 After runinng the function, you will be asked to provide the cleaned